-Just like humans, our cat companions can develop eye problems ranging from conjunctivitis to infections and even inflammation of the cornea.
-Cat eye conditions are annoying for your cat, but can also be dangerous.
+Just like humans, our cat companions can develop eye problems ranging from conjunctivitis to other infections and even damage to the cornea.
+Cat eye conditions are not only annoying for your cat, but they can also be dangerous.
 Some cat eye ailments can even be passed on to you and your family.
 However, most eye problems in cats can easily be treated and cured with eye drop ointments and/or antibiotics prescribed by your veterinarian.

-It’s not easy to give a difficult cat eye drops; however, we’ll take a look at how to do that later in the article.
+It’s not easy to give an unwilling cat eye drops; however, we’ll take a look at how to do that later in the article.
 First, we’ll discuss how to check your cat’s eyes, symptoms to watch for, and eye drop medications.

 Checking Your Cat’s Eye Health

-Just like you watch the overall health of your cat, it’s a good idea to frequently check your kitty’s eyes to ensure she hasn’t developed an eye problem.
+Just like you keep an eye on the overall health of your cat, it’s a good idea to frequently check your kitty’s eyes to ensure she hasn’t developed an eye problem.

-To check your cat’s eyes, have your cat face you in a brightly lit room and then look into her eyes.
+To check your cat’s eyes, have your cat face you in a well lit room and then look into her eyes.
 Her eyes should be bright and clear, and her pupils should be equal in size.
 In addition, the area around her eyeball should be white.
 The lining of her eye should be a nice pink, with no white or red coloration.
+There also should not be any discharge from your cat’s eyes.
 These are signs your cat’s eyes are healthy.

 Cat Eye Problem Symptoms

-Some cat eye problems may only last a few days and not require treatment; however, other eye conditions can become quite serious and will need to be checked by your veterinarian.
+Some cat eye problems may clear up quickly but eye conditions can become serious if left untreated so it is always best to get any eye condition checked by your veterinarian.
 If a serious eye problem is left untreated, your cat could lose her vision or worse.
 Some infections can even be passed to you and your family.

-Eye infections and other problems are common in cats, especially for outdoor cats.
-Outdoor cats come into contact other animals, etc. while they’re outside.
+Eye infections and other eye problems are common in cats, especially in outdoor cats.
+Outdoor cats come into contact with other animals and unknown environments. while they’re outside.
 By comparison, indoor cats have a lower risk of developing eye problems.
-Even so, any cat can develop an eye problem so it’s important to know what symptoms to watch for.
+Even so, any cat can develop an eye problem, so it’s important to know what symptoms to watch for.

 Common Cat Eye Symptoms